axiom-data-science/dbsink/README.md

 ## WHY?

-I needed to read from well-defined kafka topics and store the results in a database table so collaborators could interact with the data in a more farmiliar way.
+I needed to read from well-defined kafka topics and store the results in a database table so collaborators could interact with the data in a more familiar way.

 It is also a very convienent and easy to setup PostgREST on top of the resulting tables to get a quick read-only REST API on top of the tabled messages.